Signature events return to the Gathering Place for 2021

 March 15-19: Spring Break

-It’s almost spring time.
-Celebrate by bringing your family to Gathering Place for a spring break event presented by Public Service Company of Oklahoma (PSO).
-Pack your masks and sunscreen for five days of new adventures and socially distanced activities for kids of all ages.
-From nature and art to sports and STEAM, there’s something safe for everyone to do this spring break at the park.
+The Gathering Place will host five days of new adventures and socially distanced activities for kids of all ages.
+Presented by Public Service Company of Oklahoma, there will be something safe for everyone, from nature and art to sports and STEAM.

 May 21-22: Tulsa in Harmony

 Tulsa in Harmony is a congregation of gospel artists and community choirs who lend their voices in one accord.
 They sing of their hopes and their faith and aspirations of a more unified community and a more unified Tulsa.
-This inspirational two-night event of music and dance will showcase local and nationally acclaimed gospel singers coming together to share their love of music and gift of harmony at Gathering Place.
+This inspirational two-night event of music and dance will showcase local and nationally acclaimed gospel singers coming together to share their love of music and gift of harmony.

-Gathering Place is bringing the island state of mind to Tulsa with this event.
-Catch tropical waves with a weekend packed full of live dancing, Caribbean music, food and more dancing.
-Enjoy a calypso-inspired reggae carnival with unique vibes only found at Gathering Place.
+The island state of mind will come to Tulsa with this event.
+The weekend will be packed full of live dancing, Caribbean music, food and more dancing.

 July 4: Fireworks Watch Party

-Add a spark to your holiday traditions by enjoying an evening full of red, white and blue-themed activities before watching a fireworks show.
+An evening full of red, white and blue-themed activities will be offered before a fireworks show.

 July 24: La Fiesta de Tulsa

-Celebrate the Latin and Hispanic cultures in our community.
-This annual, fan-favorite festival will bring Latin cultures together for an unforgettable night filled with cultural food and drink, crafts and live performances.
+The Latin and Hispanic cultures in the community will be celebrated with this annual, fan-favorite festival.
+Latin cultures will come together for a night filled with cultural food and drink, crafts and live performances.

-Gathering Place is grilling-up a new barbeque tradition.
-Riverside Rib Festival is a day of grilling, chilling and challenging some of the top BBQ masters in the region.
+A new barbeque tradition will feature a day of grilling, chilling and challenging some of the top BBQ masters in the region.
 The event will include live music, local brews and, of course, barbeque.

-Oklahoma Tribal Celebration was one of the region’s largest and most comprehensive Native American festivals in 2019.
-Gathering Place is bringing this native arts and culture festival back to honor and celebrate Oklahoma tribes.
-Oklahoma Tribal Celebration is a proud expression of music, dance, art, food and fashion; where participating Native American tribes will have the opportunity to share their story and speak of their cultural legacy in various realms within the Park.
+This native arts and culture festival, which was one of the region’s largest and most comprehensive Native American festivals in 2019, is coming back to honor and celebrate Oklahoma tribes.
+Participating Native American tribes will share their stories and speak of their cultural legacy in various realms within the park, and visitors can experience their music, dance, art, food and fashion.

-Gathering Place is casting a spell for all not-so-scary ghosts and ghouls to make their way to the Park for Sweets and Treats on Spooky Street, presented by U.S. Cellular.
-Don’t miss a kid-friendly, family trick-or-treating experience that’s a real scream.
-The celebration will include games, costume contests and live entertainment.
+Not-so-scary ghosts and ghouls can take part in this kid-friendly, family trick-or-treating experience presented by U.S. Cellular.
+The event will include games, costume contests and live entertainment.

-Gathering Place will once again transform into a winter wonderland.
-The event, presented by American Airlines, will spread holiday cheer with special performances, carolers, festive food and holiday drinks.
-Enjoy a ride on the Winter Wonderland Express and explore thousands of twinkling lights as the park is transformed into a festive holiday village.
-Don’t forget to capture a holiday family photo with Santa Claus!
+This event, presented by American Airlines, will spread holiday cheer with special performances, carolers, festive food and holiday drinks.
+Visitors can enjoy a ride on the Winter Wonderland Express and explore thousands of twinkling lights as the park is transformed into a festive holiday village.
+Santa Claus will be there for family pictures.